pendulum-project/ntpd-rs/docs/guide/migrating-ntpsec.md

 The `allowlist-action` and `denylist-action` properties can have two values:

-- `ignore` corresponds to ntpd's `ignore` and silently ignores the request
+- `ignore` corresponds to ntpsec's `ignore` and silently ignores the request
-- `deny` corresponds to ntpd's `kod` and sends a deny kiss-o'-death packet
+- `deny` corresponds to ntpsec's `kod` and sends a deny kiss-o'-death packet

 The stratum can can be configured in ntpd-rs with the `local-stratum` key:
 ```